SudhanPlayz/Discord-MusicBot/README.md

 - [Node.js 16+](https://nodejs.org/en/download/)
 - [Lavalink Server](https://code.darrennathanael.com/how-to-lavalink)
+- You'll need to run `npm run deploy` or `yarn deploy`. to initialized the slash commands. *You can do this on your pc locally*

 > NOTE: Lavalink is needed for music functionality.
 You need to have a working Lavalink server to make the bot work.